ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # HTTP Usage {#http-usage}

-A client interacts with the oblivious proxy resource by constructing an encapsulated request.
-This encapsulated request is included as the content of a POST request to the oblivious proxy resource.
-This request MUST only contain those fields necessary to carry the encapsulated request: a method of POST, a target URI of the oblivious proxy resource, a header field containing the content type (see ({{media-types}}), and the encapsulated request as the request content.
+A client interacts with the oblivious proxy resource by constructing an encrypted request.
+This encrypted request is included as the content of a POST request to the oblivious proxy resource.
+This request MUST only contain those fields necessary to carry the encrypted request: a method of POST, a target URI of the oblivious proxy resource, a header field containing the content type (see ({{media-types}}), and the encrypted request as the request content.
 In the request to the oblivious proxy resource, clients MAY include additional fields.
-However, those fields MUST be independent of the encapsulated request and MUST be fields that the oblivious proxy resource will remove before forwarding the encapsulated request towards the target, such as the Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.
+However, those fields MUST be independent of the encrypted request and MUST be fields that the oblivious proxy resource will remove before forwarding the encrypted request towards the target, such as the Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.

 The client role in this protocol acts as an HTTP client both with respect to the oblivious proxy resource and the oblivious target resource.
-For the request the clients makes to the oblivious target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encapsulated rather than sent over a connection.
+For the request the clients makes to the oblivious target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
 The oblivious proxy resource and the oblivious encapsulation resource also act as HTTP clients toward the oblivious encapsulation resource and oblivious target resource respectively.